-In The Inside Story (previously titled Collection Connection), Taft staff explore a range of topics related to the museum’s permanent collection, temporary exhibitions, and the history of the Taft house.
-This series of articles was originally published in Portico, the Taft’s members’ magazine.
+Explore a range of topics related to the museum’s collection, temporary exhibitions, and the history of the Taft historic house.

 Limoges Meets Beijing

 In 2014, the Taft Museum of Art accepted a remarkable gift of 89 pieces of Chinese painted enamel copperware.
 The late Reverend Compton Allyn left these rare treasures to the Museum in his will.
 Made by painting colorful diluted glass paste onto copper forms, the enamels in Reverend Allyn’s collection illuminate a story of cultural exchange between East and West.

 The Tafts and Cincinnati Art

 The special exhibition A Splendid Century: Cincinnati Art 1820–1920 highlights the impact made on art in the city by the former residents of the Taft Museum of Art’s historic house.
 Charles and Anna Taft were the last of these residents.
 In 1900, after Anna inherited her father David Sinton’s $20 million estate (over $500 million today), the Tafts became philanthropists and art collectors who made a lasting mark on visual art in the Queen City.